Hydra-Chain/hydragon-core-contracts/README.md

-├─ DelegationPoolLib - "lib for the pool of the staker to delegators" ├─ LiquidDelegation - "handles giving liquidity tokens on delegate" ├─ VestedDelegation - "delegating with vested position" │ HydraStaking/ — "handles staking and distribute rewards" ├─ DelegatedStaking - "trigger updates on delegation" ├─ LiquidStaking - "handles giving liquidity tokens on staking" ├─ PenalizeableStaking - "penalize staker on ban"
+├─ DelegationPoolLib - "lib for the pool of the staker to delegators" ├─ LiquidDelegation - "handles giving liquidity tokens on delegate" ├─ VestedDelegation - "delegating with vested position" │ HydraStaking/ — "handles staking and distributes rewards" ├─ DelegatedStaking - "trigger updates on delegation" ├─ LiquidStaking - "handles giving liquidity tokens on staking" ├─ PenalizeableStaking - "penalize staker on ban"